krlohnes/tyriel-wiki/docs/Flame Campaign/Factions/People/The Fabricators/Zanybar Innurin.md

 Enforcer for [[The Fabricators]]
 <br />
-Zanybar Innurin is a brilliant gnome tinkerer with an insatiable curiosity and an endless supply of clever ideas.
+Zanybar Innurin is a brilliant gnome tinkerer with an insatiable curiosity and an endless supply of cleve r ideas.
 He has a wiry frame and stands at just over three feet tall, with a shock of bright red hair that seems to have a life of its own.
 His large, pointed ears are always perked up, listening for any interesting sounds or clues that he can use to improve his latest invention.
 <br />
 Zanybar's workshop is a cluttered and chaotic place, filled with gears, cogs, and scraps of metal.
 He is always tinkering with some new gadget or device, trying to make it more efficient or effective.
 He has a particular fascination with clockwork mechanisms and steam-powered engines, and has created some truly remarkable inventions in these areas.
 <br />